LucklessAura/Sliding-Puzzle-Solver/README.md

-## Serial and Parallel( using MPI) impelmentations of IDA* for solving the sliding puzzle problem
+## Serial and Parallel( using MPI) implementations of IDA* for solving the sliding puzzle problem

 This repo contains 2 programs: